If you purchase an independently reviewed product or service through a link on our website, Robb Report may receive an affiliate commission.

 If you were to play the word association game with Scotland, you’d probably come up with the following: terrible weather, average football team and excellent knitwear.
-Scotland’s contribution to the world definitely is not its weather and nor its football, but knits are truly a point of national pride.
-Of all the Scots’ sweaters, the humble Shetland jumper, with its pleasingly brushed texture and spectral tones, is a firm standout.
+Scotland’s knits are truly a point of national pride and, of all the Scots’ sweaters, the humble Shetland jumper, with its pleasingly brushed texture and spectral tones, is a firm standout.

 The Shetland sweater’s popularity has hardly waned since being championed by Ivy League students in the post-war years and it’s now a certified wardrobe staple.
 Case in point: Trunk Clothiers in London and Zurich counts numerous colors of Shetlands as part its permanent collection.
 Founder Mats Klingberg tells Robb Report that Shetlands appeal because they offer “a great combination of being hardy and easy to look after and, at the same time, a great way to add a bit of texture and color to your outfit.”

-Over at Mr Porter, style director Olie Arnold says, “A bold Shetland knit worn under a soft structured suit or blazer is an unexpected substitute for an oxford shirt.”
-For a more casual take, he suggests pairing a brightly colored Shetland with dark or light wash denim, boots and a simple overcoat: “Keep the look dialed-down and the jumper the star.”
+Mr Porter’s style director Olie Arnold says, “A bold Shetland knit worn under a soft structured suit or blazer is an unexpected substitute for an oxford shirt.”
+For a more casual take, he suggests pairing a brightly colored Shetland with jeans, boots and a simple overcoat: “Keep the look dialed-down and the jumper the star.”

 All in all, the Shetland jumper should be viewed as not only a winter staple, but a four-season partner.
 As for all the many colors on the market, we say the more, the merrier.
-Warning: once you start collecting them, it’s hard to stop.
-Here are ten of the best to buy now.
+But fair warning: Once you start collecting them, it’s hard to stop.
+Here are nine of the best to buy now.